 Sniffing is a natural behavior

 As you can see, dogs were basically born to sniff!

 It’s completely normal for dogs to sniff their complete surroundings.
 That includes every leaf on a bush, some other dog’s privates, potentially your privates… and sometimes also just the air, especially when another dog walked past.

-Baloo is generally quite polite in that regard, but he’s also too small to reach up to human private parts 😉 but one funny thing he does is that he sniffs my leg when I change my pants.
+Baloo is generally quite polite in that regard, but then he’s also too small to reach human private parts 😉 but one funny thing he does is that he sniffs my leg when I change my pants.
 This shows that he doesn’t quite understand what’s going on and he investigates my new legs by sniffing it.